ropensci/roweb3/content/blog/2023-06-01-troubleshooting-pandoc-problems-as-an-r-user/index.md

 ## Conclusion

 In this post we shared some useful resources for troubleshooting your Pandoc problems.
-It's crucial to remember that while this can seem like a lot, your Pandoc skills and vocabulary will improve with practice!
+It's crucial to remember that while this can seem like a lot, your Pandoc skills and vocabulary will improve with practice, such as [converting Google docs](https://docs.ropensci.org/quartificate/) for a colleague! :wink:

 As an R user, do not forget that Pandoc supports a lot of your publication tools; and that there's a handy R package for interacting with Pandoc: pandoc 🎉.